cyb3rdoc/ez-nvr/README.md

 ```

 ## NVR Logs
-Logs are saved in /var/log/nvr.log file.
-This can be accessed with `docker exec -it eznvr cat /var/log/nvr.log` OR viewed live with `docker exec -it eznvr tail -F /var/log/nvr.log`
+Logs can be accessed with `docker logs eznvr`.
+For detailed logs, use docker environment variable `DEBUG=true` in docker command or docker-compose.yml file.